Extendability of differential forms via Cartier operators: Extension theorem

-\begin{lem} Let $X$ be a normal variety such that $\Omega^{i}_X$ satisfies $(S_2)$.
-Then $X$ satisfies the regular extension theorem for $i$-forms. \end{lem} \begin{proof} Let $X_{\reg}$ be the regular locus of $X$ and $j\colon X_{\reg}\hookrightarrow X$ be the inclusion.
+\begin{lem} Let $i\geq 0$ be an integer.
+Let $X$ be a normal variety such that $\Omega^{i}_X$ is reflexive.
+Then $X$ satisfies the regular extension theorem for $i$-forms. \end{lem} \begin{proof} Let $j\colon U\hookrightarrow X$ be the inclusion of the smooth locus.
 Let $f\colon Y\to X$ be a proper birational morphism from a normal variety $Y$.
 Then we have a composition of natural maps

-which coincides with the natural map $\Omega^{i}_X\hookrightarrow j_{*}\Omega_{X_{\reg}}^{i}$, and thus is an isomorphism by assumption.
-Therefore, the restriction map $f_{*}\Omega^{[i]}_Y \hookrightarrow \Omega_X^{[i]}$ is an isomorphism, as desired. \end{proof} \begin{rem} Let $X$ be a normal locally complete intersection variety.
-If the singular locus of $X$ has codimension at least $i+2$, then $\Omega_X^{i}$ satisfies $(S_2)$ by \cite[Lemma 5.2]{Sato-Takagi}.
+which coincides with the pullback map $j^{*}\colon\Omega^{i}_X\hookrightarrow j_{*}\Omega_{U}^{i}$, and thus is an isomorphism by assumption.
+Therefore, the restriction map $f_{*}\Omega^{[i]}_Y \hookrightarrow \Omega_X^{[i]}$ is an isomorphism. \end{proof} \begin{rem} Let $X$ be a normal locally complete intersection variety and $i\geq 0$ an integer.
+If the singular locus of $X$ has codimension at least $i+2$, then $\Omega_X^{i}$ is reflexive by \cite[Lemma 3.11]{Sato-Takagi}.
 Therefore, by Lemma \ref{lem:ext thm for S_2 differential}, $X$ satisfies the regular extension theorem for $i$-forms.
-This shows that Flenner's extension theorem \cite[Theorem]{Flenner88} holds for a normal locally complete intersection variety in positive characteristic. \end{rem}
+This shows that Flenner's extension theorem \cite{Flenner88} holds for normal locally complete intersection varieties over a perfect field of positive characteristic. \end{rem}

 \begin{proof}[Proof of Theorem \ref{Introthm:tame quotient}] The assertion follows from Theorem \ref{thm:tame quotients} and Lemma \ref{lem:ext thm for S_2 differential}. \end{proof}